brent-stone/avengercon_2024/README.md

 single-threaded and can't take advantage of modern processors' capacity for parallel computation.
 Laterally scaling workloads across many Python interpreters is one of the most viable workarounds to the shortcomings of the GIL.
-This workshop will introduce you to two leading frameworks for doing this: Celery, Dask, and Apache Beam.
+This workshop will introduce you to leading frameworks for doing this: Celery, Dask, and Apache Beam.
 This workshop will walk through establishing an Extract, Transform, Load (ETL) pipeline in each framework which reads and writes from Redis and a MinIO locally hosted S3 bucket.